aimtiaz11/oracle-jdbc-tester/README.md

 If it cannot connect for whatever reason, it will fail by logging an error message.

 There is a default connection timeout set to 8 seconds, it can be changed via the environment variable `ORACLEDB_CONNTIMEOUT`.
+Also, there is a max rows printed out from the ResultSet, default is 10 rows, it can be changed via the environment variable `RESULTSET_MAX_ROWS`.

 ## License